Jobsmek/SpiderClassificationModel/README.md

 # SpiderClassificationModel
-A model to classify species of spiders based on genitalia.

-This project is a collaborative work between Dr. Heins, Clever Nieto-Lazo, and Job Wosmek.

-The initial model is based on images collected by Dr. Heins.
+This collaborative project led by Dr. Heins, Clever Nieto-Lazo, and Job Wosmek focuses on the development of a specialized model for the classification of spider species.
+The foundation of this model uses a comprehensive dataset of spider images meticulously collected by Dr. Heins.
+By harnessing advanced image recognition and machine learning techniques, we aim to create an accurate and efficient classification system that can distinguish between various spider species based on unique genitalia characteristics.